fr4nkln11/virtual-assistant-Alpha/readme.md

 # How it works

 ```
-Alpha is an virtual voice assistant service.
+Alpha is a virtual voice assistant service.
 It can understand
-human speech and perform basic task designed by the client.
+human speech and perform basic tasks designed by the client.

-When the user specify the appropriate trigger words  Alpha,
+When the user specifies the appropriate trigger words  Alpha,
 Alpha gets activated and executes the user commands.

 Alpha Hello, Hi or Hey" (Greets the user according to time)